lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ##### Allocate Memory
 An object's memory **can** be sourced from the stack (i.e. `alloca`, `malloca`) or heap (i.e. `sbrk`, `malloc`, `kalloc`) and have some base requirements for objects to be placed on them:
-- On successful allocation, memory returned by allocators **MUST** be valid and not be already in use.
+- On successful allocation, the memory returned by allocators **MUST** be valid and not be already in use.
 This prevents catastrophic failures like double-free (double-object destructor calls).

 **SEE**: GNUC's [`__attribute__((malloc(...)))`](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html) and MSVC's [`__restrict`](https://learn.microsoft.com/en-us/cpp/cpp/restrict?view=msvc-170) return attributes which enables global aliasing optimizations for the compiler's reachability analysis.